amazon-ion/ion-docs/cookbook.md

     }
 ```

-Calling `downconvertToJSON` prints the following:
+Calling `downconvertToJson` prints the following:

 ```
     {